If you are concerned about not meeting the prerequisites for this course, contact the course coordinator before registering.

 Learning outcomes

-identify and describe the roles of computers in manufacturing processes, business-information systems, and information systems.
+identify and describe the roles of computers in manufacturing processes, business-information systems, and other information systems.

 describe the transition from an industrial society toward a more information-based society.